 Leigh is a gifted arranger whose work is in the libraries of the SJMO, DIVA, the Bohemian Caverns Jazz Orchestra, the DC-area premier military jazz ensembles, and college and professional jazz ensembles and brass quintets throughout the country.
 A number of her arrangements can be heard on recordings by DIVA, including her original composition “East Coast Andy,” the opening track on The DIVA Jazz Orchestra 25th Anniversary Project (2018).
 Other arranging credits include horn section writing for recordings by Chuck Brown and Eva Cassidy; and orchestrations for the critically acclaimed show Maurice Hines is Tappin’ Thru Life.

-Leigh holds a Bachelor of Music in Jazz Composition and Arranging from the Berklee College of Music and Master’s degrees in Jazz Studies and Saxophone Performance from The University of Maryland, College Park.
-She is a candidate for the Doctor of Musical Arts degree in Saxophone Performance with a jazz emphasis at George Mason University in Fairfax, Virginia.
+Leigh recently completed a Doctor of Musical Arts in Performance with jazz emphasis from George Mason University.
+Her dissertation focuses on motivic transformation in solos played by Gerry Mulligan.
+Leigh also holds a Bachelor of Music in Jazz Composition and Arranging from the Berklee College of Music and Master’s degrees in Jazz Studies and Saxophone Performance from The University of Maryland, College Park.
 Leigh has served on faculty at the University of Maryland, Towson University, and George Mason University, teaching Jazz Theory, Jazz Arranging, Jazz History, and Fundamentals of Rock, Blues, and Jazz.

 - Music Copyist

 - Voice Teacher (Educational Institution)

 - THE AMERICAN FEDERATION OF MUSICIANS (AFM)